rcorless/rcorless.github.io/index.md

 <p> A version of the book using the Maple kernel for Jupyter notebooks is under construction.
 Here is one such notebook, which validates a hand computation of approximate zeros of the Fibonacci function. </p>

 <A HREF="Approximate Fibonacci Zeros.ipynb"> An example Jupyter notebook linking to a Maple kernel. </A>

+<p>Here is another, which is a draft of a paper for Maple transactions.</p>

+<A HREF="https://github.com/rcorless/Two-cycles/blob/main/Two-cycles.html"> Two-cycles in the infinite exponential tower </A>

 <b> The Bohemian Calendar 2023 is out!
 (Many images produced by the code from the book above) </b>   <A HREF="https://creativecommons.org/licenses/by-sa/4.0/"> Licensed under CC-by-SA 4.0. </A>
   <ul>